Hey there guinea gang,

 Your guinea pig needs calcium for formation and maintenance of strong bones!
 Their heart, muscles, and nerves need calcium to function properly.
 While too much calcium can be bad for your guinea pig, they still need it for certain organ functions!
 Some guinea pigs even need more than others—for example, an older guinea pig will need more calcium in order to keep their bones strong even as they age.
 There is 13 mg in 100 g of pineapple.

-This works in tandem with calcium to keep your guinea pig’s bones strong!
-It also helps remove waste and repair damaged tissues in your piggy’s body.
 It’s important that there is a good balance of calcium-to-phosphorus in order for it to be healthy.There is 8 mg in 100 g of pineapple.

 What other benefits does pineapple provide for your guinea pig?